McLovin-81/littleGroupData/webSocket/README.md

 ## Customization
 You can modify the WebSocket server URL, message format, and handling functions according to your specific use case by editing the `webSocketClient.cpp` file.

-Feel free to tailor this code to suit your needs and experiment with different WebSocket servers and message formats.
 ```